DavAug/chi/docs/source/getting_started/mechanistic_model.rst

 errors.
 In Chi, SBML will also automate differentiation, the evaluation of parameter sensitivities, and the implementation of dose administrations.
-Another benefit of SBML files is that they are programming language-agnostic, meaning that SBML files are supported by many simulation softwares facilitating the sharing and reimplementation of models without forcing the continued use of Chi.
+Another benefit of SBML files is that they are programming language-agnostic, meaning that SBML files are supported by a host of simulation softwares which facilitates the sharing and the reimplementation of models without forcing the continued use of Chi.
 We therefore recommend using SBML files to implement your models.

 Below we will show how we can use either of those implementation strategies to